-Deferred tax assets reflect the tax effects of net operating losses ("NOLs"), tax credit carryovers, and temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
-The most significant item giving rise to our deferred tax credits derive from Federal NOLs.
-We had approximately \$67.4 million and \$95.4 million of Federal NOLs at December 31, 2008 and 2007, respectively, available to offset future taxable income.
-These NOLs expire between 2009 and 2027.
-The components of our deferred tax assets are as follows (in thousands):
+Deferred tax assets reflect the tax effects of net operating losses ("NOLs"), tax credit carryovers, and temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and income tax purposes.
+The most significant item of our deferred tax assets is derived from our Federal NOLs.
+We have approximately \$23.1 million federal income tax benefit at December 31, 2009 derived from \$68 million Federal NOLs at the 34% federal income tax rate, available to offset future taxable income, some of which have limitations for use as prescribed under internal revenue code IRC Section 382.
+Our NOLs will expire in varying amounts between 2010 and 2029 if not used.
+Income tax benefits of \$3.0 million and \$1.4 million from NOLs under valuation allowance expired in 2009 and 2007, respectively.
+The components of our deferred tax assets are as follows:

-December 31,
+be r 31,

-2008 2007
+(in thousands) 2009 2008

 Deferred tax assets:

 Estimated future value of NOLs

-- Federal \$ 22,920 \$ 32,439
+- Federal \$ 23,114 \$ 22,920

-- state 2,365 4,630
+- State 3,862 2,365

-Research tax credits 754 625
+Research tax credits 194 754

-Deferred program fee revenue 1,819 -
+Deferred program fee revenue 611 1,819

-Stock-based compensation 7,364 5,852
+Share-based compensation 10,505 7,364

-Other 98 76

-35,320 43,622

-Deferred tax liabilities: depreciation - (16)
+Other, net 41 98

-Total deferred taxes 35,320 43,606
+Total deferred taxes 38,327 35,320

-Valuation allowance (32,829) (34,006)
+Valuation allowance (38,327) (32,829)

-Net deferred tax assets \$ 2,491 \$ 9,600
+Net deferred tax assets \$ - \$ 2,491

 Realization of deferred tax assets is dependent upon future earnings, if any, the timing and amount of which may be uncertain.
+Valuation allowances are placed on deferred tax assets when uncertainty exist on their near term utilization.
+Periodic reviews are made by us on the valuation allowances and fluctuations can occur.
+Those fluctuations are reflected as income tax expenses or benefits in the period they occur.
 Prior to 2007 we were uncertain of achieving future earnings and accordingly, we offset 100% of deferred tax assets with a valuation allowance.
-At December 31, 2007, based upon the economics of the King Agreement, we concluded that it was likely that we will realize sufficient future earnings to enable us to utilize at least \$9.6 million of these deferred tax assets and we reduced the valuation allowance by that amount.
-Similarly, in 2008, we concluded that it was likely that we will be able to utilize at least another \$1.2 million of these deferred tax assets and we reduced the valuation allowance by that amount.
-At December 31, 2008, \$11.9 million of deferred tax assets were offset against the 2008 federal and state tax liability that would otherwise be due in 2009.
+In 2007, based upon the economics of the King Agreement, we concluded that it was likely that we would realize sufficient future earnings to enable us to utilize at least \$9.6 million of these deferred tax assets and we reduced the valuation allowance by that amount and \$11.9 million of deferred tax assets were used to offset our 2008 federal and state tax liabilities.
+In 2009, we increased the valuation allowance by \$2.5 million for the then available deferred tax assets and placed a valuation allowance against the current year's operating results.